muratk3n/thirdwave/en/tweets/2020/week2.md

 That is the game for challengers.
 Incumbent needs to deliver.
-The delivery will seep through pocketbook, a rough popularity measure, opinion leaders - then pol might just get reelected, and even, have their chosed successor take their place.
+The delivery will seep through pocketbook, a rough popularity measure, opinion leaders - then pol might just get reelected, and even, have their chosen successor take their place.

 "Politician: People dont vote for me.
 What can I do?"